Data Generators for Learning Systems Based on RBF Networks: Conclusions and further work

 \section{Conclusions and further work}

-We present an original and practically useful generator of semi-artificial data which was successfully tested in development of big data tools.
-The generator captures structure of the problem using RBF classifier and exploits properties of the Gaussian kernel to generate new data similar to the original one.
-We expect such a tool to be useful in the development and adaptation of data analytics tools to specifics of data sets.
+We present an original and practically useful generator of semi-artificial data.
+The generator captures structure of the problem using RBF classifier and exploits properties of Gaussian kernels to generate new data similar to the original one.
+We solved several practical issues and produced an efficient generator, which, together with statistical, clustering and classification performance indicators, is available in an open-source R package semiArtificial \cite{semiArtificial}.
+The generator was successfully tested in variety of settings including development of big data toolkit.

+The reasons for relative success of the proposed generator are both theoretical and practical.
+From theoretical point of view we do not assume that the whole data set comes from the same distribution, but use RBF networks to learn local probability density approximations.
+Additionally, in our implementation we solve many practical details: we encode multivalued nominal attributes with several binary attributes and can therefore handle mixed types of attributes, we only retain Gaussian kernels with sufficient statistical support, empirically estimate variance in each dimension, impute missing values, enforce consistency of generated instances, and optionally generate new instances according to an arbitrary class distribution.

+We expect that semi-artificial data prepared with our method is going to be useful in the development and adaptation of data analytics tools to specifics of data sets.
 Possible other uses are data randomization to ensure privacy, simulations requiring large amounts of data, testing of big data tools, benchmarking, and scenarios with huge amounts of data.

-We developed a series of evaluation tools which can provide an estimate of generator's performance for specific data sets.
-Using a large collection of UCI data sets we were able to show that the generator was in most cases successful in generating artificial data similar to the original.
-The success of the generator is related to the success of RBF classifier: where the RBF can successfully capture the properties of the original data, the generator based on RBF will also be successful, and vice versa.
-Nevertheless we were unable to create a successful prediction model for the quality of the generator.
-The user is therefore advised to use the provided evaluation tools on the specific data set.
-The provided results shall provide a good indication on the usability of the generated data for the intended use.
-The proposed generator together with statistical, clustering and classification performance indicators was turned into an open-source R package semiArtificial \cite{semiArtificial}.
+Several data set similarity evaluation methods described and implemented in this work can provide an estimate of generator's performance for a specific data set.
+Using a large collection of UCI data sets we showed that the generator is in many cases successful in generating artificial data similar to the original.
+Furthermore, for some data sets adding a certain proportion of generated data to the training set significantly improves the classification accuracy.
+The success of individual generators is related to the success of RBF classifiers on the same data set.
+If RBF classifier can successfully capture the properties of the original data, the generator based on it is also going to be successful in most cases.
+Still, we were unable to create a successful prediction model for the quality of the generator.
+The user is advised to use the provided data similarity evaluation tools.
+The results shall provide a good indication on the usability of the generated data for the intended use.